jbflores95/osticket-prereqs/README.md

 ![47](https://github.com/user-attachments/assets/c1c5a5c3-3d8a-4488-b2ee-9338d5d80784)

 Now, click on Select a principal and type in everyone.
 Click on Domain names so that  everyone has access.
-You should not do this in a real work environment because of security issues but its fine for this lab.
+You should not do this in a real work environment because of security issues, but its fine for this lab.
 </p>
 Then click on Full Control and hit ok.
 </p>